 - Join one of our 500 student organizations and get involved!

-- Dine in high style at Texas Tech's own Skyviews or enjoy homemade frozen custard at COWamongus!
+- Dine in high style at Texas Tech's own Skyviews or a grab a great burger at the Red Raider Grill!

 Dining on Campus